 It provides additional incentives for the worst performing vessels to reduce bycatch, in order to increase their proportional allocation factor and enable the purchases of additional credits.

-Again, a buy side transfer limit means that the worst performers (with lower allocations) can buy fewer credits.
+Again, a buy side transfer limit means that the worst performers (those with lower allocations) can buy fewer credits.
 Thus, it resonates with the legacy system, and augments incentive for salmon avoidance during periods of low encounters.

 Sell Side Transfer Limits: (Fixed Transfer Tax versus Dynamic Salmon Savings)